AnirudhKonduru/aplite/README.md

 - Most computation in APL happens in the form of _functions_ (that convert values to other values) and _operators_, that convert functions to other functions.
 Some of the built-in functions and operators are defined and implemented in src/BuiltInFunctions.hs and src/BuiltInOperators.hs, respectively.
 - The src/Eval.hs contains the functions necessary to run APL code, once it has been parsed into an APL Expression type.
 - The src/KeyMapping.hs has the Keyboard mappings and objects for APL characters
-- The src/UI.hs has the UI for the app
+- The app/Main.hs has the UI components (as well as the `main` function which is used to run the app)

 ### Dependencies